Home » The Philippines » Property taxes in the Philippines: Comprehensive guide

 • Who pays Capital Gains Tax?
 The seller of the property pays Capital Gains Tax in the Philippines.

-• What is the deadline to pay Capital Gains Tax?
+• What is the deadline for paying Capital Gains Tax?
 Within 30 days following the sale to the BIR.

 Whether you need help understanding your tax obligations, optimizing your tax payments, or simply managing the annual filing process, Own Property Abroad is here to assist.
 You can leave your details below or email us at [email protected] for more information or assistance with property taxes in the Philippines.